 The nominal web beam end capacity, based on the UMass equation, in kips (Rn,(2)) shall be calculated as follows:

 For beam ends without bearing stiffeners, the average web thickness, tave, used for beam-end deterioration analysis at end supports shall be based on the equation below.
 The UMass study determined that one of the controlling factors regarding beam end capacity is the initial imperfection amplitude, the amount that the web is out of plane.
 This amplitude is measured as a fraction of the original web thickness, i.e. 1 tweb Imperfection Amplitude is equal to 1 web thickness out of plane.
-MassDOT’s Inspection section has been made aware that this value has become critical to determining the capacity, and is developing procedures to measure this value.
+MassDOT’s Inspection section has been made aware that this value has become critical to determining the capacity and is developing procedures to measure this value.
 When these measurements are not available in the inspection report the Rating Engineer shall assume the values associated with 0.5 tweb ≥ i > 0.1 tweb.
 However, the Rating Engineer shall review the report to ensure that there are no imperfections clearly exceeding the 0.5 tweb limit.